google/ads-api-report-fetcher/README.md

 ### Run a container
 For running a container you'll need the same parameters as you would provide for running it in command line (a list of ads scripts and a Ads API config and other parameters) and authentication for Google Cloud if you need to write data to BigQuery.
-The latter is achivable via declaring `GOOGLE_APPLICATION_CREDENTIALS` environment variable with a path to a service account key file.
+The latter is achievable via declaring `GOOGLE_APPLICATION_CREDENTIALS` environment variable with a path to a service account key file.

 You can either embed all them into the image on build or supply them in runtime when you run a container.